Upper School Curriculum

 Honors Geometry

-This is an accelerated geometry course that requires motivated work at a fast pace.
+This accelerated geometry course requires motivated work at a fast pace.
 Course content includes all topics in the Geometry course with the addition of solid geometry, transformations and exploration of nontraditional topics.
-It also includes an extended study of trigonometry to better prepare students for Honors Algebra II/Trig.
+It also consists of an extended study of trigonometry to better prepare students for Honors Algebra II/Trig.
 Greater attention is given to writing proofs and using algebraic techniques to develop geometric concepts.

 Prerequisite: Teacher recommendation based on Algebra I achievement